 3) Reduce Razor Bumps and Irritation

-If done correctly, shaving against the grain can help reduce irritation and razor bumps on the skin.
+If done correctly, shaving against the grain can help reduce irritation and razor bumps.
 The main reason is that when you shave against the grain, you are not tugging on the hairs.
-Using the tradition shaving with the grain technique can pull on the hair follicles instead of fully removing them.
+Traditional shaving with the grain can pull on the hair follicles instead of entirely removing them.
 This can create tiny micro-tears in the skin, causing irritation and razor bumps.

-By shaving against the grain, you are ensuring that the hairs are entirely removed from the skin, reducing any possible chances of irritation.
+By shaving against the grain, you ensure that the hairs are entirely removed from the skin, reducing any possible irritation.

 5 Steps To Take Before Trying Shaving Against The Grain